Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 6. Suica Card – Prepare your Welcome Suica Card, a special smart card in Japan for tourists.
 You can use this card to pay for transport, shopping, and even dining in Japan.
 Read our Japan Suica Card guide and Welcome Suica Card guide to learn more.

 7. Internet – It pays to have your internet connection ready before your trip so you can navigate easily when you arrive.
 Depending on your needs, you may get a Japan SIM Card, eSIM, or pocket WiFi.
-Read our Japan SIM Card or pocket WiFi guide to help you decide.
+Read our Japan SIM Card, eSIM, pocket WiFi guide to help you decide.

 Tip: Secure your data connection in Japan with this Yesim eSIM.
 No need to insert an actual SIM — just download the Yesim app, install, and get reliable data connection across Japan once activated.
 Use our exclusive promo code: CHILL3 to get a €3 (₱186) discount. |

 8. JR Pass – Get this JR Pass (Whole Japan) to enjoy unlimited rides on the Shinkansen (bullet train) and JR trains, buses, and ferries.
-Read our Japan Rail Pass guide to learn more.
+Read our Japan Rail Pass guide and Shinkansen guide to learn more.

 9. Travel insurance – It’s not mandatory but we recommend that you get a travel insurance in case medical emergencies or mishaps happen to you while in Japan.